q-Stability conditions on Calabi-Yau-X categories: Introduction

 where the left hand side is the $\XX$ action and the right hand side is the $\CC$-action.
-To spell this out, \begin{itemize} \item the central charge is $R$-linear, i.e.
+To spell this out, \begin{itemize} \item the central charge is $\Zq$-linear, i.e.

-where $\CC_s$ is still the complex plane but with the $R$-module structure through the action $q(z)=e^{\bi \pi s}\cdot z$. \item the slicing is compatible with $Z$ under action of $\XX$, i.e.
+where $\CC_s$ is still the complex plane but with the $\Zq$-module structure through the action $q(z)=e^{\bi \pi s}\cdot z$. \item the slicing is compatible with $Z$ under the action of $\XX$, i.e.

-\end{itemize} This type of equations was considered by Toda \cite{To} to calculate Gepner/orbit point in $\CC\backslash\Stab\D/\Aut$ (cf. \cite{Q3} for further discussion).
-When fixing $s$, the $s$-fiber $\QStab_s\D$ of $q$-stability conditions forms a complex manifold of dimension $n$ that behaves as the usual spaces of stability conditions with finite dimension.
-In particular, when $s=N$ is an integer and the quotient category $\D_N\colon=\D_\XX/[\XX-N]$ is well-defined, $\QStab_s\D$ can be embedded in $\Stab\D_N$ indeed.
+\end{itemize} This type of equation was considered by Toda \cite{To} to calculate Gepner/orbit point in $\CC\backslash\Stab\D/\Aut$.
+When fixing $s$, the space $\QStab_s\D$ of $q$-stability conditions forms a complex manifold of dimension $n$ that behaves as the usual spaces of stability conditions with finite dimension.
+In particular, when $s=N$ is an integer and the orbit category $\D_N\colon=\D_\XX/[\XX-N]$ is well-defined, $\QStab_s\D$ can be embedded in $\Stab\D_N$ indeed.

-Our key construction of $q$-stability conditions is via $\XX$-baric heart, the $\XX$-analogue of usual heart.
-An important difference is that an $\XX$-baric heart is a triangulated (not abelian) category.
-We also introduce an interesting function $\gldim$ on the spaces of stability conditions as generalization of the usual notion of global dimension of algebras, which will be systematically studied in the twin paper \cite{Q3}.
+The main difficulty of this paper lies in finding the proper/correct definition (such as $q$-stability conditions and global dimension function) so that one can prove the corresponding results with interesting motivations/applications (to the usual Calabi-Yau-$N$ case and to $q$-deformation of quadratic differentials).
+The following two subsections are devoted to explain these motivation/application, cf. various further developments in \cite{Q3,IQ2,FLLQ,IQZ,Q20,IOST}.